 You can use regular table salt if you wish.
 But it lacks the abundance of minerals found in sea salt.

 Some folks like to include epsom salts in homemade salt scrub recipes.
 This is fine – it is really not a salt but magnesium sulphate and is good for aching muscles.

 And as with any skin care product, try it out on a small area first.
 Anyone can be allergic to anything.

 I like using raw honey for everything when possible.
 It has mild exfoliating properties alone and is antibacterial as well.

 Used in many health and beauty products, you will find honey as an ingredient in many face washes, soaps, lotions and more.

-Important tip: If you have a jar of honey that has crystallized (become gritty) don’t throw it out – you can fix crystallized honey.
+Important tip: If you have a jar of honey that has crystallized (become gritty) don’t throw it out – you can fix or decrystallized honey.

 And don’t forget another product that comes from bees.
-You can use beeswax for homemade lotions and body creams too.
+You can use the wax for homemade beeswax lotions and body creams too.

 This diy salt and honey scrub recipe uses small amounts of 3 oils: sweet almond, jojoba and grapeseed.
 Each one of these has it’s own unique properties that make it good for skin care.

 However, at the end of the day – it is oil.
 If you do not have these – you can substitute coconut oil or even olive oil.